Header Schemes

 Research in the Netherlands on how to fight cancer

-The former student of the Master in Biomedical Engineering, Oscar Lapuente, narrates his experience as a doctoral student in Eindhoven.
+The former student of the Master in Biomedical Engineering, Oscar Lapuente, narrates his experience as PhD student in Eindhoven.

 Image description